amcc155/amcc155/README.md

-### I'm Aidan McCormick 👋
 I am a student at Indiana Universty majoring in Informatics with a cognate in Web Design and Development and minors in Human Centered Computing and Information Systems.

--  I am currently working on a front end Ecom store using ReactJS.
-Incorporating more advanced topics like context API, custom hooks, and more adavanced react hooks like useRef, and useMemo.

 ### Currently Learning
 - ReactJs through [The Odin Project](https://www.theodinproject.com/dashboard)